 UPDATED 3/30/20: Our galleries, museum store, and library remain temporarily closed to the public.
 Until we can welcome you back, stay safe, stay home, and stay connected with us on Facebook, Twitter, Instagram, or YouTube.
 Explore our online learning resources here.

-Welcome to the Arizona State Museum, the oldest and largest anthropology museum in the Southwest!
-Come experience the vibrant and enduring Native cultures of the region through content-rich exhibits, dynamic docent tours, engaging programs, exciting travel tours, hand-on workshops, a research library, and an educational museum store.
+Come be introduced to the ancient Indigenous and enduring Native cultures of the region through content-rich exhibits, dynamic docent tours, engaging programs, enriching travel tours, hands-on workshops, a research library, and an educational museum store.

 Established in 1893, Arizona State Museum is the oldest and largest anthropological research museum in the U.S. Southwest, with expansive collections that are exceptional resources for the study, teaching, and appreciation of the region’s 13,000-year human history.

 The Arizona State Museum and the University of Arizona, are located on land that has been inhabited by Indigenous peoples for 13,000 years.
 Today, the Tucson area is home to the Tohono O’odham and the Pascua Yaqui.
 Currently, there are 22 federally recognized tribes with reservation lands in the state of Arizona.

 Monday, March 22, 2021